 This unit will focus on developing, refining and resolving an appropriate visual language and palette of skills to facilitate your professional ambitions.
 During the course you will have the opportunity to define a self-authored, multi-faceted programme of study; this will require the synthesis of critical, analytical and practical skills combined with an independent, resourceful and responsive approach to practice.

-Our Degree Show online galleries show work by final year Three Dimensional Design students, the previous name of the Product Design course.
+Our Degree Show online galleries show work by final year Product Design and Craft and Three Dimensional Design students, the previous name of the course.

 Graduates of this course go on to establish their own creative businesses as self-employed practitioners, or pursue careers as product designers, furniture designers, ceramicists, jewellers, retailers, gallery owners, retail buyers, design managers, design consultants, teachers and lecturers.